Tritium radioluminescence: Safety

-While these devices contain a radioactive substance, it is currently believed that self-powered lighting does not pose a significant health concern.
+Though these devices contain a radioactive substance, it is currently believed that self-powered lighting does not pose a significant health concern.
 A 2007 report by the UK government's Health Protection Agency Advisory Group on Ionizing Radiation declared the health risks of tritium exposure to be double that previously set by the International Commission on Radiological Protection, but encapsulated tritium lighting devices, typically taking the form of a luminous glass tube embedded in a thick block of clear plastic, prevent the user from being exposed to the tritium at all unless the device is broken apart.

-Tritium presents no external beta radiation threat when encapsulated in non-hydrogen-permeable containers due to its low penetration depth, which is insufficient to penetrate intact human skin.
+Tritium presents no external beta radiation threat when encapsulated in non-hydrogen-permeable containers due to its low penetration depth, which is too short to penetrate intact human skin.
 However, GTLS devices do emit low levels of X-rays due to bremsstrahlung.
-According to a report by the Organisation for Economic Co-operation and Development, any external radiation from a gaseous tritium light device is solely due to bremsstrahlung, usually in the range of 8–14 keV.
-The bremsstrahlung dose rate can not be calculated from the properties of tritium alone, as the dose rate and effective energy is dependent on the form of containment.
+According to a report by the OECD, any external radiation from a gaseous tritium light device is solely due to bremsstrahlung, usually in the range of 8–14 keV.
+The bremsstrahlung dose rate cannot be calculated from the properties of tritium alone, as the dose rate and effective energy is dependent on the form of containment.
 A bare, cylindrical vial GTLS constructed of 0.1 mm thick glass that is 10 mm long and 0.5 mm in diameter will yield a surface dose rate of 100 millirads per hour per curie.
 If the same vial were instead constructed of 1 mm thick glass and enclosed in a plastic covering that is 2–3 mm thick, the GTLS will yield a surface dose rate of 1 millirad per hour per curie.
 The dose rate measured from 10 mm away will be two orders of magnitude lower than the measured surface dose rate.
 Given that the half-value thickness of 10 keV photon radiation in water is about 1.4 mm, the attenuation provided by tissue overlaying blood-forming organs is considerable.

 The primary danger from tritium arises if it is inhaled, ingested, injected, or absorbed into the body.
-This results in the absorption of the emitted radiation in a relatively small region of the body, again due to the low penetration depth.
+This results in the absorption of the emitted radiation in a small region of the body, again due to the low penetration depth.
 The biological half-life of tritium – the time it takes for half of an ingested dose to be expelled from the body – is low, at only 12 days.
 Tritium excretion can be accelerated further by increasing water intake to 3–4 liters/day.
 Direct, short-term exposure to small amounts of tritium is mostly harmless.
 If a tritium tube breaks, one should leave the area and allow the gas to diffuse into the air.
-Note that it is lighter than air and will float upwards like helium.
 Tritium exists naturally in the environment, but in very small quantities.